Sing a New Psalm:

 the best Catholic commentary about Scripture

 To find out more about how Church teaching is supported by passages in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers, check out the Index of Citations in the Catechism of the Catholic Church.
-Links (Revised Standard Version Catholic Edition [RSVCE*]) to the primary Scripture passages in the lesson and relevant paragraphs in the Catechism are provided here.
+Links to the primary Scripture passages in the lesson (Revised Standard Version Catholic Edition [RSVCE*]) and relevant paragraphs in the Catechism are provided here.
 Not every passage in the biblical text for this study is referenced in a Catechism paragraph, however, including Psalm 141 in this lesson.

 Psalm 16:9–10paragraph 627